 An address on the network is seven bits long, appearing as the most significant bits of the address byte.
 The last bit is a direction (R/W) bit.
-A '0' indicates that the master is transmitting (write) and a '1' indicates that the master requests data (read).
+A zero indicates that the master is transmitting ('write') and a one indicates that the master requests data ('read').
 A complete data transfer, comprised of an address byte indicating a 'write' and two data bytes is shown in Figure 16.

 When an address is sent, each device in the system compares the first seven bits after the START with its own address.
 If there is a match, the device will consider itself addressed by the master, and will send an acknowledge.
-The device could also determine if in this transaction it is assigned the role of a slave receiver or slave transmitter, depending on the $R\overline{W}$ bit.
+The device could also determine if in this transaction it is assigned the role of a slave receiver or slave transmitter, depending on the R/\overline{W} bit.